realmjoin/realmjoin-docs/settings/log-analytics.md

 #### Update Compliance WorkspaceId

-Please provide the [Windows Update for Business Reports](log-analytics.md#windows-update-for-business-reports-integration) LogAnalytics workspace's id from which to collect data.
+Please provide the [Windows Update for Business Reports](log-analytics.md#windows-update-for-business-reports-integration) LogAnalytics workspace's ID from which to collect data.

 #### Customer Workspace Id